 Karen Charman MBACP - Elephas Counselling

 Are you struggling with bereavement, loss, relationship problems, stress or anxiety?
 Do you or does someone you care about have Autism or Aspergers (diagnosed or not)?
 I have experience working with the bereaved at any age through volunteering with The Bereavement Counselling Charity.
-I am also currently counselling young adults (18-25) at the University of Portsmouth Student Wellbeing Service.
-Through personal experience and work with clients I have a good understanding of some of the issues faced by those on the Autistic Spectrum.
+I also worked for 2 years with students (18-25) at the University of Portsmouth Student Wellbeing Service.
+Through personal experience and work with clients I have a good understanding of some of the issues faced by those on the Autistic Spectrum (who currently represent a third of my client base).
 I can help by providing a safe, non-judgemental and confidential space to explore your feelings.

 I work in a person-centred way, accepting and valuing you, seeing your world as you experience it.
 I will be honest and transparent about how I experience you and will help you explore whatever issues you bring to our session, promoting greater self awareness and helping you reach your potential.
 I can also help support and normalise your grief and loss.

 Please reach out via email, telephone or text to book in a free 15 minute telephone or Zoom chat so we can get to know each other a little better and decide if we could work together.
-I'm currently counselling online via Zoom or over the telephone and am now offering socially distanced, in person counselling in Portsmouth, with COVID risk mitigated as far as possible.
+I'm currently counselling online via Zoom or over the telephone and also offer socially distanced, in person counselling in Portsmouth, with COVID risk mitigated as far as possible.

 Training, qualifications & experience

 - Level 5 Diploma in Humanistic Counselling, University of Chichester